Home > Podcasts > 4 Habits for Healthy, Long-term Ministry : Dave Ferguson

 Looking to dig more deeply into this topic and conversation?
 Every week we go the extra mile and create a free toolkit so you and your ministry team can dive deeper into the topic that is discussed.
 Find your Weekly Toolkit below… Love well, Live well, Lead well!

-Connect with Dave Ferguson – Twitter
+Connect with this week’s Guest, Dave Ferguson

 Ministry Leaders Growth Guide

-Key Insights and Concepts
+Key Insights & Concepts

 • Maintaining an appreciation for the privilege one has to serve in ministry and a sense of gratitude about the opportunities that God provides helps pastors experience joy and sustain their ministry over time